Video: Plays of the Decade

 The National Federation of State High School Associations announced Monday that it voted against a proposal to implement a shot clock in every state starting in 2020-21.

-As it is now, only nine states — California, Maryland, Massachusetts, Michigan, New York, North Dakota, Rhode Island, South Dakota and Washington — use a 30- or 35-second shot clock.
+As it is now, only eight states — California, Maryland, Massachusetts, New York, North Dakota, Rhode Island, South Dakota and Washington — use a 30- or 35-second shot clock.

 A vote count was not provided by the NFHS.